jlivshots/epidemic-simulator/DEVELOPMENT.md

         * Fixed bug by refactoring ShuffleSlots() to be ShufflePeople(), so now the people in people_ are in the order they're in on the arena too
     * Refactored tests to accommodate refactoring ShufflePeople()

+**11/16/2020**
+* Add documentation throughout existing files
+* Throw errors in virus constructor for invalid infectiousness
+    * Add tests in virus_test.cc to verify this functionality